 (It would make for an obvious breakfast too, but my breakfast of choice is bulletproof matcha and Randy’s is full-on bacon, eggs and paleo waffles.)

 I make a big pot of this paleo “oatmeal” and keep it in the fridge ready for stove-top reheating (though Randy sometimes skips that step and gobbles a few spoonfuls cold…or packs some to eat at room temperature with lunch).

-As with most of my kitchen creations, I make this dish differently every time—trying various squashes, switching up the additions, using whatever catches my attention or we have on hand…
+As with most of my kitchen creations, I make this dish differently each time—trying various squashes, switching up the additions, using whatever catches my attention or we have on hand.

 But lately I’ve settled into this version featuring butternut squash, three separate coconut products (oil, milk and shredded), plenty of cinnamon and a dash of cardamom and cloves.

-Make sure to use high-quality, full-fat coconut milk without extra additives—we go with Native Forrest full-fat organic (more on why here).
+Make sure to use high-quality, full-fat coconut milk without extra additives—we go with Native Forrest full-fat organic.
 But definitely play around with the other details!

 Silvered almonds or chopped walnuts make a nice addition…as do dried currents or raisins and perhaps some green or yellow apple.
 And you can add more or less coconut milk depending on desired consistency.